Did you know that if you count ALL the Russian pronouns together…

 Still, the correct use of them is quite advanced.
 If you make any mistakes in them, it won’t harm your speech too much.

-I’ve done my best to quickly explain when to use them, but each of the reflexive pronouns requires their own page for complete explanation.
+I’ve done my best to quickly explain when to use them, but each of the reflexive pronouns in Russian requires its own page for a complete explanation.

 Personal reflexive pronoun Себя